lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

+    Run the *input.lammps* file using LAMMPS.
 If you open the *dump.lammpstrj* file using *VMD*, you should see that the PEG molecule eventually aligns in the direction of the force.

 .. figure:: ../figures/level2/polymer-in-water/pulled_peg_dark.png
     :alt: PEG molecule in water